andreagebek/Prometheus/README.md

 ## Installation
 Note that this code is written in python 3.8.3.
 Compatibility testing has so far been very limited.
-1. Run ```git clone https://github.com/andreagebek/Prometheus.git``` in your terminal in a directory of your choice.
-This will create the 'Prometheus' base folder.
+1. Run ```git clone https://github.com/andreagebek/Prometheus.git``` in your terminal in a directory of your choice (e.g. 'exoplanets').
+This will create the 'Prometheus' base folder in the 'exoplanets' folder.
-2. Create the following subfolders in the Prometheus folder: setupFiles, output, figures (```mkdir setupFiles output figures```).
+2. Create the following subfolders in the 'exoplanets' folder: setupFiles, output, figures (```mkdir setupFiles output figures```).
+Now, these three folders and the 'Prometheus' folder should be on the same level.

 ## Usage